 scientific programme

-The preliminary programme at a glance (version per 3 March) can be downloaded via the button here below.
+The preliminary programme can be downloaded via the buttons here below.

-Please note that the current programme at a glance is subject to change.
+Please note that the programme is still subject to change.

 pre-conference workshops